NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   13. ` }`
   14. `}`

 The first `Rect` initializer, `init()`, is functionally the same as the default initializer that the structure would have received if it did not have its own custom initializers.
-This initializer has an empty body, represented by an empty pair of curly braces `{}`, and does not perfom any initialization.
+This initializer has an empty body, represented by an empty pair of curly braces `{}`, and does not perform any initialization.
 Calling this initializer returns a `Rect` instance whose `origin` and `size` properties are both initialized with the default values of `Point(x: 0.0, y: 0.0)` and `Size(width: 0.0, height: 0.0)` from their property definitions:

   1. `let basicRect = Rect()`
   2. `// basicRect's origin is (0.0, 0.0) and its size is (0.0, 0.0)`